Prithvi Narayan Shah: Kinloch expedition

 In June 1767, The Nepali Vakeels Muktananda and Faqir Ramdoss who came to solicit East India Company help on behalf of Jaya Prakash Malla were examined by Capt.
-Kinloch at Patna with a view to eliciting every information of military importance.
-The strength of Prithvi Narayan Shah's troops, as the Vakeels said, was near about 50,000 of which again, only 20,000 were stationed in the Nepal valley and the rest was engaged in cultivation in their native places.
-Their arms comprised bows and arrows, swords and matchlocks.
-The Vakeels also made no secret of the fact that there was no time to lose, as the break of monsoon the hilly paths would become unsafe and the hill rivers unforeseeable.
-They also informed Capt.
-Kinloch how Prithvi Narayan Shah had "taken ten principal cities and possession of all his (Jaya Prakash's) country" and had kept the towns of Kathmandu, Patan, Bhadgaun, and Zeemy (sic) all closely blockaded".
+Kinloch at Patna.
+The strength of Prithvi Narayan Shah's standing troops, as the Vakeels claimed, was near about 50,000 of which only 20,000 were stationed in the Nepal valley and the rest was engaged in seasonal cultivation in their native districts.
+Their arms comprised bows and arrows, swords, and heavy matchlocks.
+The Vakeels also made no secret of the fact that there was no time to lose, as with the break of the monsoon the hilly paths would become treacherous death traps and the mountain rivers completely impassable.

-The total distance to be covered by the expeditionary force was 96 coss (384000 yards) and the journey had to be completed by eleven stages, during the last six stages of which the Nepal Rajah undertook to provide porters and provisions.